m-pulkit/m-pulkit/README.md

 - 👋 Hi, I’m @m-pulkit
 - 👀 I’m interested in the world of data
-- 🌱 I’m currently learning methods in advanced data analysis
+- 🌱 I’m currently learning methods in machine learning data science
-- 💞️ I’m looking to collaborate on data analysis case studies
+- 💞️ I’m looking to collaborate on machine learning projects
 <!-- 📫 How to reach me ...--->

 <!---